 Red zone and containment

-All OMHM offices are closed until February 8.
+All OMHM offices are closed until further notice.

 We invite you to contact us by phone.
 Document deposits can be made by post to the department concerned.
 You can also use the various forms on the OMHM website according to your needs.